Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 Step 5 – Expand Upon The Words.

-You are less likely to forget other aspects of your dream because of the words you developed in Step 4.
+You are less likely to forget other aspects of your recall because of the words you developed in Step 4.
 They trigger your subconscious recall.
 What you have done is enable a mental hook so that your mind can easily return to the memory through word association.

-When you begin recording the dream it is best if you use first person present tense.
+When you begin recording the dream details it is best if you use first person present tense.
 This ensures you gather the information that is important to you.
 For example write the detail as: “I am… (what are you doing)”, “I see…”, “I feel…” etc.

 Step 6 – Keep A Dream Journal To Find Day Residue.